 What is preventive dentistry?

-The goal of preventive dentistry is to try to prevent or mitigate small problems before they become big problems.
-Good oral hygiene and regular dental visits help our patients achieve optimal oral health, treat developing conditions in the earliest stages and keep their natural teeth.
+In addition to consistent, at-home brushing and flossing, preventive dental services include regular checkups, oral exams, professional cleanings, and even X-rays when necessary.
+The overall goal of preventive dentistry is to try to prevent or mitigate small problems before they become big problems.
+Keeping up with daily oral hygiene and regular dental visits help patients achieve optimal oral health, treat developing conditions, and keep their natural teeth for longer.

 How often should I visit the dentist?